wp-plugins/arconix-shortcodes/readme.txt

 Contributors: jgardner03
 Tags: arconix, shortcodes, tabs, toggle, buttons, accordion Requires at least: 2.5
-Tested up to: 3.2.1
+Tested up to: 3.3.1
 Stable tag: trunk

 Arconix Shortcodes provides a number of useful design elements to compliment any website.

 == Description ==

-With this plugin you can easily add various kinds of boxes, buttons, tabs, accordions, unordered lists and more.
+With this plugin you can easily add various kinds of styled boxes, buttons, tabs, accordions, unordered lists and more.
 Choose from the supplied options or add your own with a little CSS.

 = Features =
 * 8 style shortcodes (accordions, boxes, tabs, toggles, etc...)